Victorian Graham bread made from scratch – so easy to make and so delicious!

 Graham bread is named after reverend Sylvester Graham, who invented the bread in 1829.
-Victorians favored white bread bought at the bakery, homemade brown bread was considered rural.
-Graham bread was promoted as ‘health bread’ because Victorian white bread wasn’t made with white flour, but with bleached whole wheat flour.
+Victorians preferred white bread bought at the bakery because homemade brown bread was considered backward – a bread eaten by poor peasants.
+In the Victorian era, Graham bread was promoted as ‘health bread’ since Victorian white bread wasn’t made with white flour but with bleached whole wheat flour.

 According to many different online sources original Graham bread was made without any leavening agent, such as yeast, baking powder, backing soda, sourdough … Instead it’s made with spontaneous fermentation with wild yeasts.
-I found spontaneously fermented bread recipes without yeast (honey salt bread) and bread made with wild yeast on raisins or other fruits (raisin sourdough).
-But I found not even one Graham bread recipe without yeast, or baking soda and sour milk, not even a recipe from the Victorian era.
+I searched the internet and my antique recipe books for Graham bread recipes but I found not even one Graham bread recipe without yeast or baking soda and sour milk, not even a recipe from the Victorian era.
 So I chose a mid-Victorian Graham bread recipe with just some yeast and molasses.
-Molasses are used in the production of yeast, so that may help to raise the bread dough.
+Molasses are used in the production of yeast, so that may help to rise the bread dough.

 The Victorian Graham bread recipe is different to modern yeast bread recipes: it uses less yeast, it’s made without a pre-ferment or yeast sponge – all flour (and salt) is added at once – and the bread dough is not kneaded again after it’s risen.
 The recipe is from 1849/1850, published in Mrs. Putnam’s receipt book.